-For more information, contact the Office of the Vice President for Academic Affairs or the Office of International Programs.
+For more information, contact the Office of the Chief Academic Officer or the Office of International Programs.
 Students who participate in a CCCU study abroad program should plan their returning semester's schedule prior to leaving the country, or should make plans to access the OC online schedule from abroad.
 Please note: Oklahoma Christian University institutional scholarships and institutional grants you receive cannot be applied to tuition charges, etc. related to the CCCU programs.